-108. According to CONSEA methodology, programs and actions that make up a budget for food and nutrition security totaled \$ 13.4 billion reais in 2004, having almost doubled to 25.8 billion in 2010.
-Its evolution is characterized by a continuous and regular year on year, rising a little more significant from 2007 to 2008 (when there was a change of Multi-Year Plan).
-Among the programs and actions framed in this category, the resources for the cash transfer (Bolsa Familia) account for almost 47% of the total, followed by Agrifood Supply (12.9%), Family Farming (12.7%), Reform Land (12.6%), and School Feeding (11.6%).
+108. According to CONSEA's methodology, programs and actions that make up a budget for food and nutrition security totaled \$ 13.4 billion reais in 2004, having almost doubled to 25.8 billion in 2010.
+Its evolution is characterized by a continuous and regular year by year, rising a little more significantly from 2007 to 2008 (when there was a change of Multi-Year Plan).
+Among the programs and actions framed in this category, the resources for the cash transfer (Bolsa Familia - Family Grant) account for almost 47% of the total, followed by Agro food Supply (12.9%), Family Farming (12.7%), Land Reform (12.6%), and School Meals (11.6%).

-SUMMARY OF FOOD AND NUTRITIONAL SECURITY INDICATORS - BRAZIL AND REGIONS - 2009
+SUMMARY OF FOOD AND NUTRITIONAL SECURITY INDICATORS BRAZIL AND REGIONS - 2009